WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 This approach enables some functionalities that make directives flexible and powerful:

 - Actions and effects can read and modify the state and the context.
-- Actions and state in blocks can be accessed by other blocks:
+- Actions and state in blocks can be accessed by other blocks.
 - Actions and effects can do anything a regular JavaScript function can do, like access the DOM or make API requests.
 - Effects automatically react to state changes.